-As you head into next year, you have identified or hired your key sales players.
-This team is going to help you make the number.
+You have hired new sales reps and you are counting on them to help you make the number.
 You know your tenured reps can get the job done.
 The unknown factor is the crop of new sales reps.
-Two-thirds of organizations say ramp takes 15 to 18 months at the very least.
-This means the new hires will not make an impact until in year 1.
+Two-thirds of organizations say ramp takes 15 to 18 months.
+This means the new hires will not make an impact in year 1.
 Now you have a big issue on your hands.
 You are going to miss your number.

 A Bad First Impression